-Allocations as shown on the policies map will be safeguarded for residential uses.
-Proposals will be required to satisfy the Council with regard to the additional site specific requirements as identified below;
+Allocations shown on the policies map will be safeguarded for residential uses.
+In addition to the requirements in Policy PP1, proposals will be required to satisfy the Local Planning Authority with regard to the site specific requirements as identified below.